one-ie/ONE/src/content/blog/one-vision.md

 ---
 title: ONE Vision
-description: This is the story of the written word and how we are rewriting our future.
+description: Picture this it's the dark ages (and I mean, literally dark), and if you wanted to share an idea, you had to find a monk with good handwriting.
+This was a time when knowledge was as rare as a fat-free cheesecake, locked up tighter than your high school diary.
+Then along came Johannes Gutenberg, the Steve Jobs of the 15th century, with his printing press.
+Boom!
+Books started flying off the presses like hotcakes, but there was a catch – getting them around was as slow as dial-up internet.
 pubDate: 1 March 2024
 coverImage: /blog-placeholder-3.jpg
 category: vision
 ---

- This story begins back in the day when monks were the OG Content Creators.

- Picture this: it's the dark ages (and I mean, literally dark), and if you wanted to share an idea, you had to find a monk with good handwriting.
-Knowledge was as rare as a fat-free cheesecake, locked up tighter than your high school diary.
-Then along came Johannes Gutenberg, the Steve Jobs of the 15th century, with his printing press.
-Boom!
-Books started flying off the presses like hotcakes, but there was a catch – getting them around was as slow as dial-up internet.

 **Fast Forward: The Internet Enters the Chat**